OpenEvalProject/evals/manuscripts/elife-39945/v2/manuscript.md

 All data analyses were performed offline in Matlab (custom script https://github.com/tjd2002/tjd-shared-code, Davidson, 2016).
 To calculate dF/F, a linear fit was applied to the 405 nm signal during the baseline period to align it to the 470 nm signal, producing a fitted 405 nm signal that was used as F0 to normalize the 470 nm using standard dF/F normalization: (470 nm signal - fitted 405 nm signal)/fitted 405 nm signal.
 To quantify signal changes, for GCaMP6 experiments the average signal in the five minutes preceding the first IV injection (saline or heroin) was then compared to the average signal in the five minutes following the fifth IV injection (saline or heroin).
 For dLight experiments, the average signal in the five minutes preceding IP injection was compared to the average signal between ten and fifteen minutes after IP injection.
 At the end of all experiments, mice were euthanized and brains fixed in paraformaldehyde to prepare histological slices for verification of virus expression.

-## Cell culture for dLight1 sensitivity experiment
+### Cell culture for dLight1 sensitivity experiment

 HEK293T cells (ATCC, Manassas VA #1573, STR authenticated, mycoplasma negative) were cultured and transfected as previously described (Patriarchi et al., 2018).
 Briefly, hippocampal neurons were isolated and infected using AAVs (1 x 109 GC/ml) at DIV5.
 Two weeks later, cells were washed with HBSS (Life Technologies) and imaged using a 40X oil-based objective on an inverted Zeiss Observer LSN710 confocal microscope with 488/513 ex/em wavelengths.
 For testing dLight1 sensitivity, neurotransmitters were directly applied to the bath during imaging sessions.
 A dual buffer gravity-driven perfusion system was used to exchange buffers between different drug concentrations.
 One-photon emission spectrum for the sensors was determined using the lambda-scan function of the confocal microscope.
 Two-photon emission spectrum was obtained with a 40X water-based objective on a SliceScore (Scientifica) and used to obtain normalized two-photon cross-section using MATLAB ROIs were generated using the threshold function in Fiji.
-Spatial movies and images of dF/F in response to a ligand was calculated as Ft-F-baselineF-baseline with Ft the pixel-wise fluorescence value at each time and mean fluorescence in time points prior to ligand application,F-baseline.
+Spatial movies and images of dF/F in response to a ligand was calculated as $\frac{Ft-F-baseline}{F-baseline}$ with $Ft$ the pixel-wise fluorescence value at each time and mean fluorescence in time points prior to ligand application,$F-baseline$.

-## Immunostaining and cell counting
+### Immunostaining and cell counting

 Mice were injected with a lethal dose of pentobarbital (150 mg/kg) and perfused trans-cardially with cold PBS and 4% paraformaldehyde solution.
 Brains were extracted and submerged in fixative for 24 hr at 4°C. Series of coronal 60 mm thick sections were cut on a vibratome.
 Immunostaining started by blocking slices in PBS 10% BSA and 0.3% Triton X-100 followed by overnight incubation in PBS 3% BSA and 0.3% Triton X-100 with primary antibody: cFos (dilution 1:5000, rabbit polyclonal, Santa Cruz, RRID: AB_2106783), TH (dilution 1:500, Mouse monoclonal anti-Tyrosine Hydroxylase, Sigma T2928) or GFP (dilution 1:500, rabbit polyclonal, Invitrogen, A11122).
 After three 15 min washes in PBS at room temperature, slices were incubated with 1:500 Alexa-conjugated secondary antibodies against the corresponding species (Alexa-Fluor 488, 555, Life Technologies).
 After three more steps of washing in PBS, a Hoechst staining was used to stain all neurons.
 Slices were then mounted and covered on microscope slides using mounting medium Mowiol (Calbiochem, Cat 475904–100 GM).
 Images were obtained in a confocal laser-scanning microscopy with a Fluoview 300 system (Olympus) using a 488 nm argon laser and a 537 nm heliumneon laser or in Leica SP5 confocal microscope using additional 350 nm laser with a 20x/0.7 NA oil immersion or objective.
 A semi-automated method was used to quantify viral infection and cFos expression in confocal images of brain slices containing the VTA or the NAc.
 Equally thresholded images were subjected to multiparticle analysis (NIH ImageJ).
 Region of interest (ROI) intensity values were obtained from the z stack of raw images by using Multi Measure tool.
 Colocalization was determined by overlap of the ROI obtained from the two independent fluorescence signals.
 Analysis was performed in at least three sections per animal.

-## DA neuron Self-Stimulation/Inhibition Acquisition
+### DA neuron Self-Stimulation/Inhibition Acquisition

 For optogenetic studies, fiber optic cannulae of mice were connected via patch cords (Thor Labs, Germany) to a rotary joint (FRJ_1 × 2_FC-2FC; Doric Lenses, Quebec, Canada), suspended above the operant chamber.
 A second patch cord connected from the rotary joint to a blue or orange DPSS laser (SDL-473–100 mW or SDL-593–100 mW, respectively; Shanghai Dream Lasers; Shanghai, China) positioned outside of the cubicle.
 Laser power was typically 15–20 mW measured at the end of each patch cord.
 Thus, allowing for up to 30% power loss in connecting the patch cord to the implanted cannulae, we estimated laser power to be approximately 10–14 mW at the tip of the cannulae.
 In some cases, a mechanical shutter was used to control laser output (SR474 driver with SR476 shutter head; Stanford Research Systems, aligned using a connectorized mechanical shutter adaptor; Doric Lenses).